-I pay and quickly open the envelop to review my work.
+I pay and quickly open the envelope to review my work.

 Back to my first failure as a photographer…

-I could tell he just wanted to say – “You idiot, you’re not going to make $150 per hour until you read some books, learn how to use your camera, master light and spend thousands on film for trial-and-error”.
-But, he didn’t.
-He politely “educated me” on what my next step was for better results.
+I could tell he just wanted to say – "You idiot, you're not going to make $150 per hour until you read some books.
+Oh, and learn how to use your camera, master light, and spend thousands on film (for trial-and-error)".
+But, he didn't.
+He politely "educated me" on what my next step was for better results.

 Ugh!
 I ain't got time for this.
 I've already spent over a thousand dollars (that took me months and months to save) and needed to start making $150 per hour, today.

-And, I couldn’t afford any books either.
+And I couldn't afford any books either.
 Not at $29 or more per book.
-Besides, I’ve already spent to much.
+Besides, I've already spent too much.

 I go home with my tail between my legs.
 Only to see the new photos my sister just paid $150 for.
 Which were a million times better than mine – shhh, don't tell anyone.

 I wanted to earn that $150 per hour.
-Determined, I hop into my 1984 (3 door, hatchback), 4 banger Mustang – since I couldn’t afford (yet) the brand-new Saleen version… you know, the one with the high performance 5.0L V8 engine, Pioneer sound system and chrome wheels… sigh… I’m gonna get that car, so I head over to the local library to read up on how to be a “photographer”.
+Determined, I hop into my 1984 (3 doors, hatchback), 4 banger Mustang – since I couldn't afford (yet) the brand-new Saleen version… you know, the one with the high performance 5.0L V8 engine, Pioneer sound system, and chrome wheels… sigh… I'm gonna get that car, so I head over to the local library to read up on how to be a "photographer."

 The rest is history.
 Kind-of.
-Have some more failures to share first, before I reveal my secret to success…
+I have some more failures to share first before I reveal my secret to success…

-I failed many more times over the course of the next TEN years.
+I failed many more times over the next TEN years.
 Yes, I failed for 10 STRAIGHT years.
 No joke.
-In hind-sight, it’s quite depressing to think about.
+In hindsight, it's quite depressing to think about.

 I never made that $150 per hour in my first year, or my second, or my 10th year.
 Oh, and that Saleen Mustang, more on that in a minute…

-Oh, and in case you’re wondering, I used the ‘ole 84 beater Mustang as my traveling companion.
-Had to remove the front seat to fit all the equipment!
+Oh, and in case you're wondering, I used the 'ole 84 beater Mustang as my traveling companion.
+I had to remove the front seat to fit all the equipment!

 That Saleen Mustang was still out of reach and not practical for the current job.
 Sad face.

-Walmart was my best paying photo gig and it only lasted a year.
-For the next 9 years, I never earned anywhere near what I earned with Walmart.
+Walmart was my best paying photo gig, and it only lasted a year.
+For the next 9 years, I never earned anywhere near what I made with Walmart.
 Go figure.

 But, it really didn't pay the bills either.
 Just more failures up to this point.